blabla1337/skf-flask/skf/markdown/code_examples/java/1-code_example--CSRF_Token_JSF--.md

     }

 /*
-This function used to decode the viewstate of the jsf component into html input tag in order to get the parameter and do some extra  processing.
-This uncludes the CSRF tokens comparison between the values of the html component and the session
+This function used to decode the viewstate and get the token value from the html input tag.
+Also it perfomrms token comparison between the anticsrf token values of the html component and the session attribute.
+If the comparison fails then the session must be invalid.

 */
 		public void decode(FacesContext context) {
 			 FacesContext fc = FacesContext.getCurrentInstance();